 Continue Reading

-This is ideal for the following sorts of files: Word Documents PowerPoint Files Compressed Zip Files Images Any type of file you want to make available for your students to download Please do NOT upload video files directly to Moodle!
-See our Multimedia options in Moodle for better ways to add videos to your courses.
+You can quickly add the following file types to your course: Word Documents PowerPoint Files Compressed Zip Files Images Any file you want to make available for your students to download DO NOT upload video files directly to Moodle.
+Review the multimedia options in Moodle article for better ways to add videos to your course(s).
 Enter [...]

 Continue Reading